Cause of supranuclear palsy

 - A loss of balance while walking.
 A tendency to fall backward can occur very early in the disease.

 - An inability to aim your eyes properly.
-You may have particular difficulty looking downward, or experience blurring and doubled vision.
+You may not be able to look downward, or experience blurring and double vision.
 This difficulty with focusing the eyes can make some people spill food or appear disinterested in conversation because of poor eye contact.

 Additional signs and symptoms of progressive supranuclear palsy vary and may mimic those of Parkinson's disease and dementia.
-These signs and symptoms worsen as the disease advances, and may include:
+They generally get worse over time and may include:

 - Sleep disturbances

 - Loss of interest in pleasurable activities